explicit-robotics/Explicit-MATLAB/README.md

 Detailed documentation of the software can be [checked here](https://explicit-robotics.github.io/).

 # Licence
-The software is licenced by MIT under Case No. 24812 and and it's intended use is for academic and/or non-profit internal research purposes.
+The software is licenced by MIT and and it's intended use is for academic and/or non-profit internal research purposes.
 The licence can be found in our repository.